cellarium-ai/cellarium-neu-challenge/README.md

 Please include "NEU-Cellarium-Challenge" in the email subject line.

 Feel free to use the same email if you have any questions regarding the challenge task.

+### Materials
+Please find a jupyter notebook attached with examples of the data.
+You can use the notebook (NEU-Broad-Challenge.ipynb) as a starter point for the challenge.